National Registration Identity Card: Long Term Pass cards

 Since 2008, foreigners residing in Singapore on long-term passes are issued green-coloured polycarbonate Long Term Pass cards, replacing the formerly issued green paper-laminated cards and stamp endorsement on travel documents.
 Unlike the NRIC, all pass holders regardless of age must register for a Long Term Pass card, although fingerprinting is optional for persons ages 6 to 14 and not applicable for children age 5 and below.
 Employment-related passes and passes for family members of work pass holders are issued by the Ministry of Manpower (MOM), while student's passes and other long-term visit passes are issued by the Immigration and Checkpoints Authority (ICA).

 In addition to its use as identification and proof of immigration status in Singapore, the Long Term Pass card also serves to facilitate travel to Singapore and acts as a visa for visa nationals.
 The Long Term Pass card is issued with a date of expiry, conditional on the card holder holding a valid passport.

+From 27 February 2023, ICA ceased issuing physical Long-Term Pass cards.
+Only digital Long-Term Passes are issued to ICA-issued Long-Term Visit Pass holders and Student’s Pass holders, and Dependant’s Pass holders granted by the Ministry of Social and Family Development.
+The digital Long-Term Pass can be accessed via the MyICA mobile app, the MyICA e-Service on the ICA website, or FileSG.
+Singpass users can also view their Long-Term Pass details on the Singpass app.

 Foreigners holding long-term passes are uniquely identified by a "Foreign Identification Number" (FIN) which is similar in format to the NRIC number.
 The FIN is transferable between pass types and remains valid for life, until the foreigner attains Singapore citizenship or permanent residency and obtains an NRIC number.